 But I loved to write, too.
 I wrote poems, songs, and stories.
 I remember wanting to write a book since I was about ten years old and have started many times over the years.
 I’ve realized for some years now that it is a desire the Lord put in my heart.
 My calling, I believe (and yes, I’ve been fighting that, too!).

 As a teenager, the running around, partying, drinking, drugs, and sleeping around, all seemed so shallow, so superficial, to me.
 Life seemed to lack meaning and purpose.

 I remember feeling hopeless (the beginning of a lifetime battling depression) and asking myself, “Is this all there is to life?”

-Even though I had questions about the meaning and purpose of life, my own in particular, I still kept on doing the same things year after year.
-Nothing I did really helped answer that question, but I wasn’t actively seeking answers or trying to make changes, either.
+Even though I had questions about the meaning and purpose of life, my own in particular, I still kept on doing the same things year after year, mainly because I didn’t know what else to do.
+That was life, and that’s all there was to it.
+Nothing really helped answer the questions I had, but then, I was looking in all the wrong places after all.

 Have you ever noticed how easy it is to just keep doing the same things you’ve always done, even though you may not like the results and you wished things were different?
 Many of us wish for change, yet when the opportunity to change comes knocking at the door, we balk.